100mslive/100ms-docs/common/faq.md

 ### For a given Room, what is the max number of concurrent WebRTC connected participants?

-In a single room at a given time, we currently support 10000 streams i.e. 100 participants with audio and video enabled
+In a single room at a given time, we currently support 10000 streams that is 100 participants with audio and video enabled

 ### What are max tiles config 100ms can support?